 “Where’s Upi now?”

 “He went on with his life….desolate as it was.
 Went home to his garret in the U-district, made himself rice, smoked a cigarette, said his prayers, and went to bed.
 He got up a couple of hours later and showered, cleaned his apartment, drove down to the water.
-He tossed his machine gun into the choppy black waters of Lake Union and went to work.
+He tossed his rifle into the choppy black waters of Lake Union and went to work.
 They’ll never catch him.
 The police don’t know who either of these men are; no one’s looking for them.
 Besides…Upi has no criminal record; he’s fastidious.
 It will be as if it never happened.”

 Sailor and I held each other.